 Before coming back to UCB, you should make sure that you have done all of the following things that apply to you:

-- If you are a full-time undergraduate student from a European Union country other than the UK requiring a tuition fee loan and/or Higher Education Bursary, you should have completed form EUPR1a and returned it to the EU Customer Services Team, Student Loans Company.
+- If you are a full-time undergraduate student from a European Union country other than the UK requiring a tuition fee loan, you should have completed your declaration form, which can be obtained by

 - You should ensure that you have organised your accommodation and paid any deposit or pre-payment, if applicable.